 The skilled defense attorneys at Randall, Page & Bruch, P.C., understand what is at stake for you with your traffic violation.
 While other people may be able to brush off even a serious traffic citation, you cannot afford a tarnished driving record.
 We have the experience and skill to help you fight the charges and protect your license.

 Major Violations Vs. Serious Violations

 Virginia Code § 46.2-341.18 contains a long list of violations that can jeopardize your CDL.
 These consist of major violations and serious violations.
-Just one conviction of a major violation can result in the revocation of your CDL for an entire year, or even up to five years.
+Just one conviction of a major violation can result in the revocation of your CDL for one to five years.
 A second conviction from a separate incident can result in a lifetime ban.
-Examples of major violations include, but are not limited to:
+Examples of major violations include but are not limited to:

-- Test refusal – When you are operating a commercial vehicle, you must submit to breath or chemical testing if an officer suspects you of DWI.
+- Test refusal: When you are operating a commercial vehicle, you must submit to breath or chemical testing if an officer suspects you of DUI.

 Serious traffic violations will also cause you trouble but on a smaller scale.
 A few examples of the many offenses in this category include:

 - Reckless driving

 - Driving more than 15 miles per hour over the speed limit